 "Reverse sneezing tends to scare people because it sounds so strange," Beck says.
 "But it's really a harmless condition."

 Once again, the biggest health concern for the average papillon is going to be the daily task of saving her from herself.
 We can't stress this enough: teensy dog, GIANT spirit—she could easily hurt herself by being too confident about a big jump.

 One of the oldest breeds of toy spaniels, the papillon started appearing in works of art around the 1500s, according to the PCA.
 Rubens, Rembrandt, Goya, and Toulouse-Lautrec are just a few of the artists who have immortalized the tiny papillon on canvas.

-Their small size and refined, elegant appearance made papillons a favorite of royalty, with perhaps the most famous example being Thisbe, the papillon owned by Marie Antoinette, who sat outside her cell while she awaited her fate and whom (or so the story goes).
+Their small size and refined, elegant appearance made papillons a favorite of royalty, with perhaps the most famous example being Thisbe, the papillon owned by Marie Antoinette, who sat outside her cell while she awaited her fate (or so the story goes).